 This brief guide is intended primarily to help you get acquainted quickly with the Library and what it has to offer.
-It may also serve as a convenient source of reference for certain facts regarding library services.
-This guide is not, however, a substitute for The Library Handbook, which contains the more detailed information and guidance essential to your using the Library successfully and responsibly.
+The Library Handbook is also available and provides maps and fuller information.

 A genuine welcome awaits you in the Library!
 If you are married, we also invite your spouse and high school age children to register for "guest-user" privileges.